 They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

 AUDITOR

-In the auditors rotation process, the existing auditors, Deloitte Mauritius had been replaced by Ernst & Young, Mauritius.
-The Auditors, Ernst & Young, have indicated their willingness to continue in office and will be automatically re-appointed at the next Annual Meeting.
+The Auditors, Ernst & Young, have indicated their willingness to continue in office and will be automatically reappointed at the next Annual Meeting.

 THL ZINC VENTURES LTD